Understanding Transformer

 Hopefully this helps you form a more concrete understanding of the architecture and makes the code easier to read and implement :)

-1. Commonly Used Parameters
+Commonly Used Parameters

 Before we talk about shape transformation, it is helpful to understand the names of the parameter/notations.
 It will help the code readability.
-If you are famaliar with the paper and the parameters used, feel free to skip this section.
+If you are familiar with the paper and the parameters used, feel free to skip this section.

 $N$ , $b$, or nbatches